zalyoung/gitlab-handbook/content/handbook/business-technology/enterprise-applications/pmo/_index.md

 ## Release Management

-The release management plan helps the IT EntApps team:
+The release management plan helps the IT EntApps team to:

-- Set an agreed upon standard
+- Establish a standardized process.
-- Operationalize
+- Implement the release management strategy.
-- Keep consistency & predictability
+- Maintain consistency and predictability in releases.
-- Communicate changes regularly and transparently
+- Communicate changes regularly and transparently.

 ### Release Calendar